bcgov/moh-plr-loadtest/README.md

 ## Backend design

 Data Extractor component is built using Spring Boot to fetch data from the PLR datastore and create messages based on the types selected by the user.
-MavenInvoker collates user inputs, fetch test data and invoke Gatling Simulation.
+MavenInvoker collates user inputs, fetches test data and invokes Gatling Simulation.
 Gatling.io is used for sending high volume messages.
 This component would fire message requests to the endpoints chosen by the user.
-The REST APIs invoked by the simulation are authenticated via Key Cloak using IDIR.
+The REST APIs invoked by the simulation are authenticated via Keycloak using IDIR.

 A Gatling report is created which will have 'Run Information Description' about following variables passed from UI: runType, hasCPN, hasIPC, users, records, pause, environment, spec etc.